Fundamental Concepts

 }

-Note: In this specific case, the manager class could simply accept a number parameter in its constructor and use it as a default value.
+Note: in this specific case, the ViewModel class could simply accept a number parameter in its constructor and use it as a default value.
 However, this is just a toy example.
 The true value of the StatePort pattern, in a real case scenario, lies in its ability to integrate any framework-specific state management (e.g., useState in React, signals in Solid, Runes in Svelte) while keeping external classes focused solely on framework-agnostic business logic.
 This design also enables progressive integration of xndr into your codebase, allowing you to adopt it incrementally without requiring a full rewrite.

 This pattern allows your business logic to work with: